-Understandably one of the first things every fish keeper wants to know is, “How many fish should I keep in my tank? (or pond).
+Understandably one of the first things every fish keeper wants to know is, “How many fish should I keep in my tank? (or pond, or aquarium).
 This is another one of those ‘How long is a piece of string?” type of question, to which there is no simple and straightforward answer.
 It all depends…

 Factors determining how many fish in a tank.

-Acceptable fish stocking density will be determined by many factors.
-The following are, without question, some of the most important.
+Acceptable fish stocking density will be determined by many factors not least of which will be affected by the fish keepers objectives.
+The following are, without question, some of the most important factors to consider

 - Adult fish size – adequate space must be provided to allow all fish to reach a mature size.
 This will obviously vary from one species to another.